alamin0780/requirement-analysis/README.md

 The objective of this project is to enhance a professional developer’s ability to Master the principles and methodologies of Requirement Analysis in the software development lifecycle (SDLC).

-# What is Requirement Analysis
+# What is Requirement Analysis?

 Requirement Analysis (also often called Requirements Engineering) is a foundational and critical phase in the Software Development Life Cycle (SDLC).
 It is the systematic process of identifying, documenting, analyzing, validating, and managing the needs and expectations of all stakeholders for a new or modified software product.